thomastay/personal-blog/content/How i built a telegram summarization bot/index.md

 *Disclosure: I work for Microsoft*

 ## Database
-I use Azure blob & table storage as my database.
-Yes, really.
+I use Azure blob & table storage as my database :)

 I have a table that stores summaries along with the user ID of the person who generated them.
 It's keyed on the timestamp of the summary creation and is primarily used for me to review bad summaries and figure out how to improve things.
 ![summaries](summaries.png)